chromium/chromium/components/app_restore/README.md

-The full_restore component contains code necessary for collecting app launching information, app window information, and writing to the data storage.
+The app_restore component contains code necessary for collecting app launching information, app window information, and writing to the data storage.
 It
 provides: